dagit/annelid/README.md

   * [X] Fix the horizontal sizing, currently hard coded
   * [X] Allow it to start up without a connection and stay running when the connection dies
+  * [ ] Do something to avoid refiring splits in the case of reset or death mid run.